 Gifts from the Catholic Relief Services Gift Catalog bless your family and our poorest brothers and sisters overseas.
 These gifts transform lives and show recipients just how much you care.

 Here are some examples:

 Modified bicycle for a child with disabilities: $50

 Each year a speaker from the Missions Office gives a presentation to the students encouraging them to offer their prayers, personal sacrifices and financial help (coin folders) for the churches work in the Missions.
 In previous years, money has been donated to the Missions in Africa, Asia, and remote regions of Latin America.

-2017 marks the 42nd year of CRS Rice Bowl – the largest and oldest Lenten program practiced by Catholics in the United States.
-In 42 years, generations of Catholics have used their Lenten sacrifice to alleviate hunger caused by poverty and improve the lives of individual and families in developing countries as well as in their own communities.
+The CRS Rice Bowl is the largest and oldest Lenten program practiced by Catholics in the United States.
+Generations of Catholics have used their Lenten sacrifice to alleviate hunger caused by poverty and improve the lives of individual and families in developing countries as well as in their own communities.

 Our school and parish participate in the CRS Rice Bowl for “Lent for Life”, a faith-in-action program that helps us experience Lenten spirituality by living in solidarity with people in need around the world.
 Every student receives a CRS Rice Bowl following the blessing of the bowls during Ash Wednesday’s Mass.
 A Lenten Calendar is enclosed in the “rice bowls” for daily prayers and reflections.

-During Catholic Schools Week, cards and expressions of appreciation are given to all the La Mesa service agencies.
+During Catholic Schools Week, cards and expressions of appreciation are given to La Mesa service agencies.

 Students send greetings to those who are homebound, seriously ill or elderly in the parish community.
 Each class adopts three or four people.
 Students also pray for these parishioners as part of their daily class prayers.